-A quarter pound of 100% beef served on a toasted bun with mayo, fresh cut lettuce, tomato, and onions for only $2.59.
-Add cheese for only .30 extra!
+A quarter pound of 100% beef served on a toasted bun with mayo, fresh cut lettuce, tomato, and onions is 90 cents off regular price

-The Original Sammons Hot Dog...served with mustard, fresh diced onions, and our own secret recipe Chili on a steamed bun.
-Add Kraut or Cole Slaw as additional toppings for only 30 cents each...add Jalapenos or Sweet Relish for only 15 cents each!
+The Original Sammons Hot Dog...served with mustard, fresh diced onions, and our own secret recipe Chili on a steamed bun for .50 off the regular price.
+Add sauerkraut, Cole slaw, cheese, sweet relish or jalapenos for an additional charge

 His concept proved wildly popular.
 He sold 180,000 hot dogs his first year for only 10 cents each.
 An average day’s sales was 100 to 120 dozen hot dogs.
 They were so popular that when diners finished, they didn’t always properly dispose of their wrappers.
 In response the street sweepers had to come down Elk Avenue every Friday and Saturday night because of the white tissue paper that littered the street.
 Hamburgers were added to the menu in 1961.

 The first location was 407 East Elk Avenue which operated from 1950 to 1978.
 “The Hole in the Wall” was transformed into a sit down eating establishment in 1971 as a result of urban renewal.
 The down town location was closed in 1978 and a drive thru location was opened on Railroad Street that operated until 1999.
 A second location was opened on Highway 11E in 1987 and operated until 2015.
 Sammons also operated on Main Street in downtown Johnson City during the early 1970s.
 The current location at 2020 West Elk Avenue was opened in 2000.